 But does this mean you should ignore your own self-care?
 Do you have to wait until your children are old enough to be left alone (or, at the very least, to go to school) before you can start giving yourself the time and attention you require before you can follow those old dreams of joining the Royal Academy of Dance or travelling the world?

 The answer is that parenting shouldn’t mean this at all, and although making time for yourself may be difficult, it is also absolutely essential; as they say, you can’t pour from an empty cup.
 In other words, you can’t care for others if you’re not caring for yourself.
+Whether you’ve had a bad day or not, look after yourself.

 Here are some ideas of how to go about it.